 - (a) This section applies only to the Great Swamp National Wildlife Refuge.
-(Zone 38). - (b) Nothing in this section shall affect the validity or operation of any other section of this Code. - (c) Duration of the Great Swamp Permit Shotgun Season and Permit Muzzleloader Season shall be from 1⁄2 hour before sunrise to 1⁄2 hour after sunset on the following dates November 19-22, 2003; November 17-20, 2004; and November 16-19, 2005 (concurrent) or as may otherwise be designated by the U.S. Fish and Wildlife Service.
-If the anticipated harvest of deer has not been accomplished during the season, one or more of the following days of shotgun permit deer hunting may be authorized by the Director: December 3-6, 2003; December 1-4, 2004; and November 30 and December 1-3, 2005.
-Such authorization and date thereof would be announced by press and radio. - (d) Bag limit: One antlered deer may be taken with a Great Swamp Permit Shotgun Season Permit or a Great Swamp Permit Muzzleloader Season Permit provided that the hunter has a valid antlered buck stub for the appropriate season, and an unlimited number of antlerless deer, may be taken with a Great Swamp Permit Shotgun Season Permit or a Great Swamp Permit Muzzleloader Season Permit; however, an antlerless deer must be taken before an antlered deer.
+(Zone 38). - (b) Nothing in this section shall affect the validity or operation of any other section of this Code. - (c) Duration of the Great Swamp Permit Shotgun Season and Permit Muzzleloader Season shall be from 1/2 hour before sunrise to 1⁄2 hour after sunset on the following dates: November 12, 16-19, 2005; November 11, 15-18, 2006; November 10, 14-17, 2007; November 15, 19-22, 2008; November 14, 18-21, 2009; November 13, 17-20, 2010; and November 12, 16-19, 2011 (concurrent) or as may otherwise be designated by the U.S. Fish and Wildlife Service.
+If the anticipated harvest of deer has not been accomplished during the season, one or more of the following days of shotgun and muzzleloader permit deer hunting may be authorized by the Director: November 30 and December -3, 2005; November 29 and 30 and December 1 and 2, 2006; November 28-30 and December 1, 2007; December 3-6, 2008; December 2-5, 2009; and December 1-4, 2010.
+Such authorization and date thereof would be announced by press and radio. - (d) Bag Limit: One antlered deer may be taken with a Great Swamp Permit Shotgun Season Permit or a Great Swamp Permit Muzzleloader Season Permit provided that the hunter has a valid antlered buck stub for the appropriate season, and an unlimited number of antlerless deer, may be taken with a Great Swamp Permit Shotgun Season Permit or a Great Swamp Permit Muzzleloader Season Permit.
 Two deer may be taken at a time per permit.
-All tagging and registration regulations apply. - (e) Great Swamp permit shotgun season permits and permit muzzleloader season permits are valid only in designated portions of the Great Swamp National Wildlife Refuge and are not transferable. - (f) Method: The taking of the designated bag limit of deer with a Great Swamp (Zone 38) permit shotgun season permit or permit muzzleloader season permit will be permitted in designated areas of the Great Swamp National Wildlife Refuge.
-A total of 290 Great Swamp, shotgun permit season permits and 10 muzzleloader permit season permits will be issued.
-Daily hunter quotas, hunt procedures and hunting methods in this area shall be provided by the U.S. Fish and Wildlife Service.
+All tagging and registration regulations apply.

-- (g) Procedures for applying for a Great Swamp permit shotgun season permit and a permit muzzleloader season permit will be the same as outlined in N.J.A.C.
+- (e) Great Swamp permit shotgun season permits and permit muzzleloader season permits are valid only in designated portions of the Great Swamp National Wildlife Refuge and are not transferable. - (f) Method: The taking of the designated bag limit of deer with a Great Swamp (Zone 38) permit shotgun season permit or permit muzzleloader season permit will be permitted in designated areas of the Great Swamp National Wildlife Refuge.
+A total of 390 Great Swamp, shotgun permit season permits and 10 muzzleloader permit season permits will be issued.
+Daily hunter quotas, hunt procedures and hunting methods in this area shall be provided by the U.S. Fish and Wildlife Service. - (g) Procedures for applying for a Great Swamp permit shotgun season permit and a permit muzzleloader season permit will be the same as outlined in N.J.A.C.
 7:25-5.28 and 5.29.
 Applicants for the Great Swamp Permit Shotgun Season Permit and Permit Muzzleloader Season Permit must indicate Zone 38 on the application in the space reserved for deer management zone number. - (h) All hunters shall comply with the instructions of State conservation officers, State deputy conservation officers, other Division personnel and instructions of U.S. Fish and Wildlife Service personnel. - (i) Authority: The authority for the adoption of the foregoing section is found in N.J.S.A.
 23:10-5, 25:4-42, 23:4-43, 23:4-47, 23:4-48, 13:1B-30 et seq. and other applicable statutes.

-Amended by R.1996 d.404, effective August 19, 1996 (operative August 24, 1996)
+Amended by R.1996 d.404, effective August 19, 1996 (operative August 24, 1996).